 Most of us understand how vital nurses are to the modern healthcare field.
 In fact, Americans consider nursing to be the most honest, trusted, and ethically-sound profession in the United States today, according to a recent survey.
 It is no wonder why.
 Nurses are passionate, hard-working, supportive professionals who are always ready to lend a hand.
 They work diligently in efforts to improve the health of others.
 They are highly respected by their patients and their medical teams alike.

 If you are here, you may be considering a nursing degree.
 But before you take the dive into this in-demand field, you really want to delve into the reasons behind your drive.
 Why study nursing?
 Is a nursing degree truly worth it?
 What are the reasons to pursue a nursing career?

 These are all essential questions to ask.
-As a leading nursing school in Connecticut, Goodwin College has compiled the top five reasons why studying nursing is such a significant choice for aspiring healthcare professionals today.
+As a leading nursing school in Connecticut, Goodwin University has compiled the top five reasons why studying nursing is such a significant choice for aspiring healthcare professionals today.

 - A college degree is required to become a nurse.